Penang Food Guide – 40 Street Food To Try in 2023

 - Yam Cake, New World Park, 102, Jalan Burma, 10050 George Town, Penang

-Let us know which dish you have tried and your favorite dishes at the hawker stalls or food courts.
+Tell us which dish you have tried and what your favorite dishes are at the hawker stalls or food courts.

 Was Google Maps helpful in locating the stalls?